ParthG26/PlasmaBloodBank/README.md

 # PlasmaBloodBank
 DBMS for plasma blood bank, contains various functionalities,done as a course project of Data and Applications | Monsoon 2020

-## USAGE
-Load the database file:

-mysql -u <username> -p
-source PlasmaBank.sql;

-For using the python code :

-python3 PlasmaBank.py

 ## Functionalities: